mohnish/rearrange-tabs/README.md

 ## Features:

 - Move tabs around in a window using keyboard shortcuts
-- Duplicate current tab to a new window [WIP]
+- Duplicate current tab to a new window [in the future]
-- Separate active tab out from the current window into a new window using keyboard shortcuts [WIP]
+- Separate active tab out from the current window into a new window using keyboard shortcuts [in the future]

 ## Development